22 July 2022. Brought to you by Luke Richards.

 What A-Levels (or equivalent) did you do?

-Physics, Chemistry, Maths and Further Maths.
+Physics, Chemistry, Maths, Further Maths and AS Politics.

 Why did you chose a career in Materials Science and Engineering (MSE)?